From the Department of Natural Resources:

 “The Susquehanna State Park campground is a great place for families to connect with Maryland’s natural resources,” said MPS Superintendent Nita Settina.
 “These newly renovated buildings have many green technologies incorporated into their design that will reduce campers’ impact on the environment.”

 To enhance the camper experience, MPS focused the renovation on the restroom and shower buildings.
-Energy-reducing green technologies in the renovated shower buildings include solar panels, on-demand hot water heaters, occupancy sensors, an insulated metal roof and clearstory windows.
+Energy-reducing green technologies in the renovated shower buildings include a commercial solar panel installation, on-demand hot water heaters, occupancy sensors, an insulated metal roof and clearstory windows.
 Also incorporated into the design were low-flow faucets and dual flush toilets with an infrared beam powered by small solar panels.
 The park salvaged old fixtures to be re-used and all concrete and metal from the old building was recycled.

 On the exterior, workers installed “pervious paving” which allows storm water to be filtered back into the surrounding area.
 The renovations also provide ADA (Americans with Disabilities Act) accessibility and include two new campsites with 30 amp electric hookups for campers with RVs.